Dallas Cowboys: Super Bowl MVPs

+The Cowboys have had seven players win Super Bowl MVP.

 Ring of Honor

 Unlike many NFL teams, the Cowboys do not retire jersey numbers of past standouts as a matter of policy.
 Instead, the team has a "Ring of Honor", which is on permanent display encircling the field.
 Originally at Texas Stadium, the ring is now on display at AT&T Stadium in Arlington.
 The first inductee was Bob Lilly in 1975 and by 2005, the ring contained 17 names, all former Dallas players except for one head coach and one general manager/president.

 The Ring of Honor has been a source of controversy over the years.
 Tex Schramm was believed to be a "one-man committee" in choosing inductees and many former Cowboys players and fans felt that Schramm deliberately excluded linebacker Lee Roy Jordan because of a bitter contract dispute the two had during Jordan's playing days.
 When Jerry Jones bought the team he inherited Schramm's Ring of Honor "power" and immediately inducted Jordan.

 Jones also has sparked controversy regarding his decisions in handling the "Ring of Honor".
 For four years he was unsuccessful in convincing Tom Landry to accept induction.
 Meanwhile, he refused to induct Tex Schramm (even after Schramm's induction to the Pro Football Hall of Fame).
 In 1993, thanks in part to the efforts of Roger Staubach as an intermediary, Landry accepted induction and had a ceremony on the day of that year's Cowboys-Giants game (Landry had played and coached for the Giants).
-In 2003, Jones finally chose to induct Tex Schramm.
+In 2003, Jones chose to induct Tex Schramm.
 Schramm and Jones held a joint press conference at Texas Stadium announcing the induction.
-Unfortunately, Schramm did not live to see his ceremonial induction at the Cowboys-Eagles game that fall.
+Schramm did not live to see his ceremonial induction at the Cowboys-Eagles game that fall.

-Some of the more recent inductees were Troy Aikman, all-time NFL leading rusher Emmitt Smith, and Michael Irvin, known as "The Triplets".
-The Cowboys waited until Smith had retired as a player before inducting Aikman and Irvin, so all three could be inducted together, which occurred during halftime at a Monday Night Football home game against the arch-rival Washington Redskins on September 19, 2005.
+Troy Aikman, all-time NFL leading rusher Emmitt Smith, and Michael Irvin, known as "The Triplets", were inducted into the Ring of Honor during halftime at a Monday Night Football home game against the archrival Washington Redskins on September 19, 2005.

-The 5 most recent inductees are defensive end Charles Haley, offensive lineman Larry Allen, and wide receiver Drew Pearson, who were inducted into the Ring of Honor during halftime of the Cowboys' game vs. the Seattle Seahawks on November 6, 2011, safety Darren Woodson, who was inducted on November 1, 2015, and executive Gil Brandt, who was inducted on November 29, 2018.
+Defensive end Charles Haley, offensive lineman Larry Allen, and wide receiver Drew Pearson were inducted into the Ring of Honor during halftime of the Cowboys' game vs. the Seattle Seahawks on November 6, 2011.

+Safety Darren Woodson was inducted on November 1, 2015.
+Executive Gil Brandt was inducted on November 29, 2018.

+The most recent inductees were DeMarcus Ware, who was inducted on October 29, 2023, and Jimmy Johnson, who was inducted on December 30, 2023.